SaifurRahmanMohsin/txt-plugin/README.md

 As the title says, it allows you to generate [humans.txt](http://humanstxt.org/Standard.html) and [robots.txt](http://www.robotstxt.org/orig.html) for your web app.

 ## Installation ##
-Until this plugin is added to the market place, you will have to manually install it from command line.
+#### MarketPlace Installation ####
+You can use the plugin code **Mohsin.Txt** in your October backend to get this plugin.
+Enjoy!!!

+#### Manual Installation ####
+Some advanced users might prefer to use manually install the plugin.
+This can be done using the command line.
 CD into your OctoberCMS project folder and paste these commands.
 It will execute one after another:
 ```
 [ -f artisan ] && cd plugins
 mkdir -p mohsin